3sidedcube/3SC-ios/README.md

 Note the `APP_SLACK_WEBHOOK` depends on the channel you want to post messages into.
 You need to open the [3SC-Bitrise Slack app](https://api.slack.com/apps/A024S8Q7SKG) and add a new "Incoming Webhook".
+The others are shared across apps and can be taken from another app.

 ### Note